-- The Swiss assay offices were authorised to assay and hallmark a new silver standard of 0.935 which is discussed in the section below 935 silver and the three bears.
+- Swiss assay offices were authorised to hallmark a new silver standard of 0.935, discussed in the section below 935 silver and the three bears.

-- Swiss watch case manufacturers started to mark nine carat gold cases with pseudo hallmarks of their own devising as discussed in the section below Nine Carat Gold.
+- Swiss watch case manufacturers started to mark nine carat gold cases with pseudo hallmarks, discussed in the section below Swiss Nine Carat Gold Marks.

 Back to the top of the page.

-The British Merchandise Marks Act of 1887 introduced new requirements for imported gold and silver watches.
-From 1 January 1888 they all had to be hallmarked, either in a British assay office or by an in their country of origin.
-The Act also defined new styles of hallmarks to be struck by UK assay offices on imported gold and silver watches.
-As a result of this the customs authorities stopped allowing into the UK Swiss watches with silver cases of either the 0.800 or 0.875 standard.
-As a consequence of this, a higher standard for silver of 0.935 was adopted in Switzerland to comply with the British legal minimum of sterling silver.
+In 1887 the British Merchandise Marks Act introduced new requirements for imported gold and silver watch cases.
+From 1 January 1888 they all had to be carry no marks at all, or be hallmarked either in a British assay office or in their country of origin.
+The Act also defined new, and quite objectionable, foreign hallmarks to be struck by British assay offices on imported gold and silver watches, which Swiss manufacturers, quite understandably didn't want.
+As a result of this Act, from 1 January 1888 the British customs would not allow the import of watches with silver cases marked with either of the legal Swiss standards of silver, 0·800 or 0·875, because these were below the British legal standard of sterling.

 The mark of the three bears was not universally appreciated.
 It was said that customers in the United States preferred to see a single bear.
-Because of this, watch cases of 0.935 silver that were submitted to the Bureaux de Contrôle (assay offices) in packets identified with "Destinée à l'Angleterre" were stamped with three bears; without this identification they were stamped with a single bear.
-The manufacturers could therefore choose whether to have three bears or just one bear stamped on 0.935 silver watch cases by marking the packets "Destinée à l'Angleterre" if they wanted three bears, or omitting this if they wanted a single bear.
+Because of this, watch cases of 0·935 silver that were submitted to the Bureaux de Contrôle (assay offices) in packets marked “Destinée à l'Angleterre” (destined for England) were stamped with three bears; without this identification they were stamped with a single bear.

 Back to the top of the page.

-The Swiss Federal Council of December 1887 that introduced the three bears mark for 0.935 silver also defined a new mark of three heads of Helvetia, two large and one small, for items of 18 carat gold exported to England.
+The Swiss Federal Council of December 1887 that introduced the three bears mark for 0·935 silver also defined a new mark of three heads of Helvetia, two large and one small, for items of 18 carat gold that were to be exported to England.

-The fineness standard was also altered from the Swiss legal minimum for 18 carat gold of 0.750.
-For eighteen carat gold watch cases that were to exported to England a new standard of 0.755 was introduced.
-The fineness stamp could be either one stamp of 18C or 0.755, or two stamps of 18C and 0.755.
-Each stamp was incuse and surrounded by an incuse rectangular shield.
+The fineness stamp for the higher standard could be either one stamp of 18C or 0.755, or two stamps of 18C and 0.755.
+Each fineness stamp was incuse and surrounded by an incuse rectangular surround.

-The image here shows the full set of marks in the back of a watch case: 18C and 0.755 within rectangular shields and three heads of Helvetia, two large below one small.
+The image here shows the full set of hallmarks in the back of a watch case that was made to be exported to Britain: 18C and 0.755 within rectangular surrounds and three heads of Helvetia, two large below one small.
 The marks in the gold are indistinct so I have added the marks with the white backgrounds and red lines to show how they would have looked originally.

 Back to the top of the page.

 Nine, 12 and 15 carat gold were made legal standards in Britain 1854.
-Nine carat gold quickly became very popular because it was much cheaper than the previous higher standards of 22 and 18 carats, and from 1854 it could legally be called "gold", which was not allowed before.
+These lower standards of gold quickly became very popular because items made from them could legally be called “gold” but they were cheaper than the only previous legal standards of 22 and 18 carats, 9 carat gold in particular was much cheaper.

-Nine carat gold contains only half as much actual gold as 18 carat gold.
-It is 9 / 24 = 37.5% gold by weight, the rest is varying amounts of silver, copper and other elements to give different colours.
-The standards of 12 and 15 carat gold were very little used and were replaced in 1932 by a 14 carat standard.
+Nine carat gold contains 9 / 24 = 0.375 or 37.5% gold by weight, the rest is varying amounts of silver, copper and other elements to give different colours.
+The standards of 12 and 15 carat gold were replaced in 1932 by a 14 carat standard.

-Marks in nine carat gold Swiss watch cases
+Mark in nine carat gold Swiss watch case

-The lack of official Swiss legal recognition for nine carat gold meant that nine carat gold cases could not be assayed or hallmarked in a Swiss Bureau de contrôle.
-This did not stop Swiss watch manufacturers from wanting a share of the large and growing market for nine carat gold watches in Britain, and there was nothing to stop them making cases from nine carat gold, but the lack of an official Swiss hallmark was a problem.
+The lack of official Swiss legal recognition for nine and twelve carat gold meant that nine carat gold cases could not be assayed or hallmarked in a Swiss Bureau de Contrôle.
+This did not stop Swiss watch manufacturers from wanting a share of the large and growing market for watches with cheaper gold cases in Britain, and there was nothing to stop them making cases from one of these standards of gold, but the lack of an official Swiss hallmark was a problem.

-Before 1888, nine carat gold Swiss watch cases could be hallmarked in a British assay office with traditional British hallmarks.
-This was entirely voluntary and most Swiss watch manufacturers didn't bother with the extra expense.
+Until 1888, nine and twelve carat gold Swiss watch cases could be hallmarked in a British assay office with traditional British hallmarks.
+This was entirely voluntary and most Swiss watch manufacturers didn't bother.
 But some did.
-English watch manufacturers objected to this, so from 1888 onwards new British hallmarks for imported watches with the word "Foreign" blazed across the middle were specified.
-This put a stop to the practice of getting any gold or silver Swiss watch cases assayed and hallmarked in Britain until 1907.
+English watch manufacturers objected to this, so from 1888 onwards new British hallmarks for imported watches with the word "Foreign" across the middle were specified.
+This effectively put a stop to the practice of getting any gold or silver Swiss watch cases assayed and hallmarked in Britain until 1907.
 This is discussed further on my page British hallmarking.

 This left a problem for Swiss watch manufacturers.
-Watch cases of 18 and 14 carat gold could be legally hallmarked in Switzerland, and these Swiss hallmarks were accepted and allowed by the British Customs authorities.
-But nine carat gold cases could not be hallmarked in Switzerland, so from 1888 Swiss watch case manufacturers simply applied their own marks official looking marks to nine carat gold watch cases.
+The British Merchandise Marks Act which introduced the new hallmarks for foreign watch cases, also banned the import of gold and silver watch cases that were not hallmarked.
+Watch cases of 18 and 14 carat gold could be hallmarked in Switzerland, and these Swiss hallmarks were allowed by the British Customs authorities.
+But 9 and 12 carat gold cases could not be hallmarked in Switzerland, so from 1888 Swiss watch case manufacturers simply applied their own official looking marks to 9 and 12 carat gold watch cases.

-The first picture here shows a crown stamp on the inside case back of a Swiss ladies' cocktail watch.
-The outside of the case has a 9 on its side followed by 375 stamped on the underside of both the fixed lugs.
-The crown mark is stamped twice inside the case back.
-These are not official British or Swiss hallmarks, they are marks that the case maker has put onto the case that look sufficiently official that British customs and customers in Britain would be convinced that the case was in fact nine carat gold.
+The picture here shows a crown stamp on the inside case back of a Swiss ladies' cocktail watch.
+The case has stamped on the underside of both the fixed lugs a "9" on its side followed by "375", so it is clearly 9 carat gold.
+The crown mark in the image is stamped twice inside the case back.
+These are not official British or Swiss hallmarks, they are marks that the case maker put onto the case that look sufficiently official that British customs and customers in Britain would be convinced that the case was in fact 9 carat gold.